Memorable Manitobans: Thomas Lusted (1841-1904)

 Death registrations, Manitoba Vital Statistics.

-We thank Kathy Johnson for providing information used in this profile.
+We thank Kathy Johnson for providing information used here.

 This page was prepared by Gordon Goldsborough.